IvyZ23/61040-portfolio/psets/pset1.md

 ## Exercise 3

 **concept** PersonalAccessToken

-**purpose** grant users access to Github from external sources **principle** A registered Github user creates a token and can use it to authenticate to receive access.
+**purpose** Grant users access to Github from external sources

+**principle** A registered Github user creates a token and can use it to authenticate to receive access.
 The user can set how long the token lasts before it expires and what the token can be used to access (the scope).
-Once the time comes, the token expires and is rendered invalid.
+Once expired, the token is rendered invalid.

 **state**